 Color accuracy was not as good as the standard set by some great square filters but it can be really hard to notice in real-world shooting.
 A 77mm ProND 1000 can stand against similar rival filters and provides a reasonable value for the money with its decent image quality.

 Picking the Best Neutral Density Filters

 ND filters come in different shape and sizes, and their range of options make it difficult for the photographers to choose the right products according to their needs.
-Therefore, by making a list of some of the best neutral density filters we have made your task easier and choosing any of these is an excellent choice.
+Therefore, by making a list of some of the best neutral density filters we have made your task easier, and choosing any of these is an excellent first step.

 Read more about the different types and uses in our Guide to Lens Filters.